 Knives for Self Defense: Here’s Why

 We heard many war stories from our instructors about the value of being proficient with an edged weapon.
-Not only was it valid in trench warfare during World War I and II, but it has also been utilized by modern day special forces that are fighting terrorism.
+Not only was it valid in trench warfare during World War I and II, but it has also been utilized by modern day special forces fighting terrorism.

 Once my active duty tour in the Marines was over, I continued my education on utilizing knives for self-defense.
 My focus was on FMA (Filipino Martial Arts) and other methods coming out of Eastern Europe.

-Please keep in mind that there are no winners when it comes to most knife confrontations.
+Please keep in mind there are no winners when it comes to most knife confrontations.
 Hollywood and even YouTube martial artists demonstrate applications that look amazing on video.

 “In most knife fights there are two outcomes, one fighter goes to the hospital while the other goes to the morgue.”

-Folding Knives or Fixed Blade Knives for Self Defense
+Folding Knives or Fixed Blade Knives for Self-Defense

 The arguments on both sides are usually quite valid.
 However, there are laws and regulations, depending on your location, that will limit your choices to either one or the other.

-If I were to get in my car and drive just 40 minutes away to New York City… My folding knife would be illegal but a fixed blade would be fine to carry.
-My point here is that we may not be able to carry our preferred blade so it is always best to continually train with both types of knives.
+If I were to get in my car and drive just 40 minutes away to New York City, my folding knife will be illegal, but a fixed blade will be fine to carry.
+My point here is we may not be able to carry our preferred blade, so it is always best to continually train with both types of knives.

-How to Grip Knives for Self Defense
+How to Grip Knives for Self-Defense

 There are different schools of thought as to which grip is best.
-It is true that we may have a preferred grip for wielding a knife but in a self-defense situation, that choice may not be available.
+It is true, we may have a preferred grip for wielding a knife but in a self-defense situation, that choice may not be available.

 In an ideal scenario, you will be able to deploy your blade in your preferred grip.
-But when SHTF during a combative encounter, your ideal grip may not be an option.
+However, when SHTF during a combative encounter, your ideal grip may not be an option.

 Thinking About Your Range